MakaylaHarris/CS4488_Project/README.md

 * SmartPertDB: Project for editing and creating the database.
 * PertTest: Unit test project.
 * Sandcastle: Builds the code documentation, found in the folder WPF/Help.

+## Build Configurations
+* Debug: For regular debugging and testing, does not build Sandcastle documentation.
+* Release: For releases, builds everything.
+* Demo: Builds all and creates a Demo, run by clicking CLICK_ME_FIRST_DEMO.bat
+* Appveyor: Used by the CI Appveyor and only builds the application and test suite.